Erevis-Bor/finance-tool/README.md

 - **Built conversationally with Claude** — designing the engine, arguing the architecture through several rebuilds, and testing against edge cases (staged goals, challenges, past-due deadlines) rather than writing boilerplate by hand.

-## Run it

-Open `index.html` in any browser.
-To publish: push to GitHub, enable Pages (Settings → Pages → deploy from `main`, root), and paste the resulting URL above.